Step back into a time when fortunes were found underfoot and hope was dug out of the hillsides.

 Now it’s a tourist destination with art galleries, coffee shops, and a ghost town aura.
 Buildings cling to the steep slopes, offering spectacular views.

-[Artistic Flair]: Jerome transforms its rough past into a vibrant, artistic community, attracting visitors with its unique charm.
+[The Town That Refused to Fall]: Jerome transforms its rough past into a vibrant, artistic community, attracting visitors with its perch on the mountainside.

 Bodie started as a mining camp in 1859.
 By 1879, it had a population of 10,000 people.
 It is now a preserved ghost town.